aershov24/FSC_Candidates_Test/README.md

 * statisticsbyjim.com
 * www.datatechnotes.com
 * etc ...

+⚠️ **Warning**: Don't use information from the websites with bad english grammar and poor QAs quality like:
+* geekforgeeks.com
+* onlineinterviewquestions.com
+* etc...

 💡 **Hint**: Don't blindly copy all answers from one source for one topic.
 Try to find at least 2-3 source of information for the question and choose the best explanation.